NLnetLabs/connectbyname/notes/dns-client-proxy.md

 as the application, then the zone identifier for the link-local address can be specified in the Interface field.
 For this purpose an interface name can also be an interface index expressed as a decimal string.

-When present, Service Parameters specify how to connect.
-Otherwise it is up to the proxy to try various possibilities.
-For Service Parameters, the values of the ipv4hint and ipv6hint fields are ignored.
-Addresses can only be specified using the addresses field in the PROXY CONTROL Option.

-Associated with this option is a new error, BADPROXYPOLICY.
-When a proxy cannot meet the requirements in a PROXY CONTROL Option or the option is malformed, it returns this error.

-If the proxy returns a BADPROXYPOLICY error, the proxy MAY include a PROXY CONTROL Option that lists what the proxy can do.
-For example, if authenticated encryption is not possible, but unauthenticated is, then the proxy may include an option that has the UA bit set.

 # PROXY SCOPE OPTION